dimaslanjaka/hexo-webpack/readme.md

 - `tmp/meta` all parsed metadata post
 - `tmp/static` all SEO optimized static html
   > all generated html should be processed with `gulp build-html` later
+- `_config.json` auto generated file from `_config.yml` with additional properties
+- `routes.json` auto generated file from all mapped posts and pages

 ## Installation